-Tenet 5 - Student Social and Emotional Developmental Health: The school community identifies, promotes, and supports social and emotional development by designing systems and experiences that lead to healthy relationships and a safe, respectful environment that is conducive to learning for all constituents.
-Rating Statement of Practice 5.2: : development of overarching systems and partnerships that support and sustain social and emotional Highly Effective a) A deliberate system has been established that allows each child to be well known by a designated adult who coordinates social and emotional developmental health needs in a system that positively reinforces academic success for all students. b) There is a strategic and comprehensive system for referral and support for all students that effectively addresses barriers to social and emotional developmental health and academic success. c) The school strategically uses data to identify areas of need and leverages internal or external resources and cultivates partnerships that strongly impact the social and emotional developmental health of students.
+Tenet 5 - Student Social and Emotion I Developmental Health: The school community identifies, promotes, and supports social and emotional nent by designing systems are or all constituents. experiences that lead to healthy relationships and a safe, respectful environment that is conducive to Rating Statement of Practice 5.2: velopment of overarching systems and partnerships that support and sustain social and emotional Highly Effective a) A deliberate system has been established that allows each child to be well known by a designated adult who coordinates social and emotional developmental health needs in a system that positively reinforces academic success for all students. b) There is a strategic and comprehensive system for referral and support for all students that effectively addresses barriers to social and emotional developmental health and academic success. c) The school strategically uses data to identify areas of need and leverages internal or external resources and cultivates partnerships that strongly impact the social and emotional developmental health of students.
 Effective a) A system has been established that allows each child to be known by a designated adult who coordinates social and emotional developmental health needs. b) There is a system for referral and support for all students that addresses barriers to social and emotional developmental health and academic needs. c) The school uses data to identify areas of need and cultivates partnerships that impact student social and emotional developmental health.
 Developing a) The school is developing a system to address the social and emotional developmental health needs of students. b) The school is developing a system of referral and support that addresses the social and emotional developmental health and academic success of students. c) The school use of data identifies surface areas of need connected to the social and emotional developmental health of students.
-Ineffective a) The school does not have a system to coordinate the social and emotional developmental health needs of students.b) The school does not have a system of referral and support, or the system in place is ineffective.c) The school does not use data to identify student areas of need connected to social and emotional developmental health.
-Classroom Observations - # Visited: Documents Reviewed: Interviews with Students - #: Interviews with Support Staff - #: 5 Interviews with Teachers - #: 35 Interviews with Parents/Guardians - #: 10 Other: School Learning Team & LAP Team Interviews with Students - #: Interviews with Support Staff - #: 5 Interviews with Teachers - #: 35 Interviews with Parents/Guardians - #: 10 If the SC OP rating is Effective , D eveloping or Ineffective, please provide a response in the areas below.
-Actions in this area to be taken to improve the identified subgroup(s) student performance levels.
-Continue referral process to IST and to WJCS (Westchester Jewish Community Service Family Ties Continue Check and Connect (student to staff for daily check-in) Continue work with Sanctuary consultant Continue Check and Connect (student to staff for daily check-in) Continue work with Sanctuary consultant Describe the district resources to be used to implement the actions in this area to improve the identified subgroup(s) student performance levels.
-Grant funded Sanctuary consultant Collaboration with Peekskill Police (bully prevention training, DARE Program) developm support th escribe the professional Sanctuary Training for core team and staff and students - 2012-2015 evelopment activities planned to apport the implementation of the ctions in this area.
+Ineffective a) The school does not have a system to coordinate the social and emotional developmental health needs of students. b) The school does not have a system of referral and support, or the system in place is ineffective. c) The school does not use data to identify student areas of need connected to social and emotional developmental health. dicate the evidence used to e the rating. that apply.
+Classroom Observations - # Visited:22 Documents Reviewed: Interviews with Students - #: Interviews with Support Staff - #: 5 Interviews with Teachers - #: 35 Interviews with Parents/Guardians - #: 10 Other: School Learning Team & LAP Team veloping or Ineffective, please provide a response in the areas below. improve t student p this area to be taken to the identified subgroup(s) erformance levels.
+Continue referral process to IST and to WJCS (Westchester Jewish Community Services), Andrus and Family Ties Continue Check and Connect (student to staff for daily check-in) Continue work with Sanctuary consultant Describe t the district resources to be Grant funded Sanctuary consultant used to implement the actions in this area to improve the identified subgroup(s) student performance levels.
+Grant funded Community School Project Director Grant funded School Guidance counselor Collaboration with Peekskill Police (bully prevention training, DARE Program) Describe the professional development activities planned to support the implementation of the actions in this area.
+Sanctuary Training for core team and staff and students Undoing Racism Training